 Vessels need not be licensed for Pacific halibut fishing in Canada or the USA to be eligible.
-The IPHC is not restricted as to the nationality of the vessels it charters for operation in any region if customs and immigration regulations are followed.
-Fish caught and retained for sale during this study may be sold in the US or in Canada.
+The IPHC is not restricted as to the nationality of the vessels it charters for operation in any region provided customs and immigration regulations are followed.
+Fish caught and retained for sale during this study will be sold in Canada.